Studying Journalism at Salford

 Do the journalism courses have any technical staff that'll help me learn new skills?

 Our teaching staff are supported by an experienced and talented team of technical demonstrators.
-They help students to operate broadcasting studios and galleries and teach technical skills such as camera operations and audio and video editing.
+They can help you to operate broadcasting studios and galleries and teach technical skills such as camera operations and audio and video editing.

 What advice do you have if I'm more of an introvert?